FusionAuth/fusionauth-site/site/_posts/2021-05-04-supercharge-development-with-fusionauth.md

 ---
 layout: blog-post
 title:  Supercharge Development with FusionAuth
-description:  FusionAuth, a secure identity and access management solution users can install on any server
+description: FusionAuth is a secure and comprehensive identity and access management tool designed for developers by developers.
+The solution, which can be deployed on-prem or through cloud-based servers, plugs seamlessly into applications and can be fully customized.
+By pairing high-level customer support with low price points, FusionAuth is putting streamlined development within reach for a growing number of programmers.
 author: Christine Preusler
 image: blogs/supercharge-development/supercharge-development.png
 category: blog